katerina-tziala/fullstackopen2019/part4/blog_list/README.md

 ### Unit Testing

-In order to run unit tests on the app navigate from your terminal inside the /part4/blog_list folder and run ***npm run unit-test***.
+In order to execute the unit tests on the app navigate from your terminal inside the /part4/blog_list folder and run ***npm run unit-test***.

 ### Integration Testing

-In order to run integration tests on the app navigate from your terminal inside the /part4/blog_list folder and run ***npm run unit-test***.
+In order to execute the integration tests on the app navigate from your terminal inside the /part4/blog_list folder and run ***npm run unit-test***.

 ### Running Tests of a specific file

-In order to run the tests of a single file:
+In order to execute the tests of a single file:

 **1.** Define the path of the file you want to test in the *'npm script test-file'* command to execute the tests of the desired file.